awkerney/tankulator/README.md

 - Mercenary

 ### Formats
 Tankulator currently accepts CSV and YAML files.
-To see what the structure of each format open the respective file'
+To see what the structure of each format open the respective file

 ### CSV Format Explanation (because it's a little dumb)
 The first 5 lines are purely informational